nicksolomon/nicksolomon.me/content/pages/about.md

 +++

-I’m a senior undergrad doing math at a tiny liberal arts college in the Pacific Northwest.
+I'm working on course development with DataCamp

 I like statistics, R, and Python.

-I’m writing a thesis about network models and disease transmission, see my blog for updates.
+I wrote a thesis about [asymptotic properties of network models.](/thesis)

 All the photos were taken by me with a Minolta X-370 in various places in Oregon, Washington, and Maine.